awsdocs/aws-robomaker-developer-guide/doc_source/simulation-tools-gazebo.md

 ## Pause a Running Simulation<a name="simulation-tools-gazebo-pause"></a>

-You can pause a running simulation in Gazebo by selecting the pause icon\.
+You can pause a running simulation in GZClient by selecting the pause icon\.
 It is located under the rendering of the world on the left\.

 When a running simulation is paused, it is paused in other simulation tools like rqt and rviz\.
 This is useful for investigating simulation data at a moment in time\.
 For example, using rqt to examine image data from a video camera mounted on a robot\.

 ## View Robot and Objects in the Simulation<a name="simulation-tools-gazebo-view-objects"></a>

-When you open Gazebo, it presents a view of the simulated world\.
+When you open GZClient, it presents a view of the simulated world\.
 The initial perspective is configured by the simulation application developer\.

-1. In **Gazebo**, use the mouse or keyboard to explore the world\.
+1. In **GZClient**, use the mouse or keyboard to explore the world\.
 Zoom in, pan out, and move the world around\.

 1. Switch to an orthographic \(or perspective\) camera angle\.
 In the menu, select **Camera** and then choose **Orthographic** \(or **Perspective**\)\.
 Reset the camera by choosing **Reset View Angle**\.